ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter1.md

 `@instructions`
 -  Define the variable
 -  Use the `R` function `mean` to calculate the mean and the function `sd` to calculate the standard deviation
--  Use the normal approximation and the `R` function `pnorm` determine the probability that a son's height is less than 72 inches
+-  Use the normal approximation and the `R` function `pnorm` determine the probability that a child's height is less than 72 inches

 `@hint`